Michael-Nwachukwu/Token-Launchpad/README.md

-# Diamond Launchpad
+# Fundraising token launchpad

-**Diamond Launchpad** is a decentralized fundraising platform built on Ethereum, designed to allow users to create token-based fundraising campaigns with a focus on equitable token distribution using Bancor’s bonding curve.
+For a Fundraising token launchpad, designed to allow users to create token-based fundraising campaigns with a focus on equitable token distribution using Bancor’s bonding curve.
 The platform leverages the EIP-2535 Diamond Standard for upgradability and integrates with Uniswap V2 for liquidity provision post-funding.

 ## Project Goals